Public Information Assistant

 Profession or Interest:

 Anything else you would like to tell us?

 October 28, 2008

 Lisa P. Nathan: So if you were going to speak to somebody who would have your job in the future, someone who had a s-, similar responsibilities to you but they were new coming in to a situation where they were going to be doing both the, both the outreach and the various roles that you play with the ICTR in Kigali, what would you recommend?
 Would you have any words of advice for them?

-Well of course based on my experience, I hope I would have a lot to advise them.
+Now of course basing on my experience, I hope I would have a lot to advise them.
 So I would do, brief them on what it makes for somebody to work in such a judicial establishment, what they are likely to find, the environment, the expectation, how they can go about what they can do in effecting their duties and responsibilities, how they can do the work perfectly.

 I could give them ideas on how to prepare like press releases, press statements, how to deal with the media, how, how to invite the media for press conferences, how to cater for them; all these kind of thing, I, I hope there could be a lot to tell them.

 LPN: If you have anything else that you have thought of while we were talking or maybe something you were thinking about before we spoke today that you would like to share with us about your experiences here, please feel free at this time.
 If there’s something else you’ve been thinking of or want to share with the future.